Jezzamonn/phone-tree-of-despair/README.md

 ## Costs and stuff! 💸

-Running this game costs about a dollar each time someone plays through it, so if you want to cover costs, you can send a donation via the [itch.io](https://jezzamon.itch.io/phone-tree-of-despair) page.
+This game costs a small amount to host, so if you want to cover costs, you can send a donation of $1 via the [itch.io](https://jezzamon.itch.io/phone-tree-of-despair) page.
 If not, that's cool too, but if it goes viral I may have to take it down 😅

 ## Credits ✨
 The programming and music were created entirely by me.
 Special thanks to those who did voice acting: